Lunite/get-webapp/content/blog/the-green-energy-grant.md

   description: No Green Home Grant for Solar but still a good deal
   keywords: Green Energy Grant, savings, solar energy
 ---
+Last month, we let you know about the exciting news of the government's Green Home Grant, which would heavily subsidise measures to reduce wasted energy in your home.

+We were hopeful this would include installing solar PV panels.
+After all, what better way to reduce energy wastage than to slash your reliance on grid energy?
+Unfortunately, the government doesn't see it the same way.
+Even so, going solar is still a no-brainer.

+### How does it work?

 In early July, the government announced a scheme called the Green Home Grant (also referred to as Green Energy Vouchers) to subsidise homeowners undertaking energy-saving measures such as home insulation.

 The advantages of this scheme are two-fold.
 First of all, it will help financially beleaguered households to reduce their energy bills, a saving that will be especially valuable as the post-COVID-19 recession begins to bite.
 Secondly, and just as importantly, it will help them reduce their carbon footprint and do their bit to fight climate change.